ethersphere/bee-docs/docs/bee-developers/useful-dev-info.md

 We would would love you to get involved with our [Github repo](https://github.com/ethersphere/bee).

-All the action can be found in our [Discord Server](https://discord.gg/wdghaQsGq5).
+All the action can be found on our [Discord Server](https://discord.gg/wdghaQsGq5).
 Sign up and get involved with our buzzing hive of daily dev chat.

 If you would like to contribute, please read the [coding guidelines](https://github.com/ethersphere/bee/blob/master/CODING.md) before you get started.